richardquay/URG-ride-maker/README.md

 - ✅ Error handling and logging
 - ✅ Modern Discord.js v14 implementation
 - ✅ Cloud hosting on Railway
+- ✅ Ride creation with comprehensive details
+- ✅ DM-based ride editing system
+- ✅ Real-time ride updates in channels
+- ✅ Ride listing and management

 ## Commands

 - `/ping` - Test bot connectivity and latency
 - `/dbstatus` - Check Firestore database connection status
 - `/status` - Comprehensive bot and database status report
+- `/create-ride` - Create a new bike ride with all details
+- `/edit-ride` - Send a DM to edit ride details (ride leaders only)
+- `/list-rides` - List active rides with their IDs for editing

 ## Architecture